Patients think someone is watching out for them

 He had asked me what had happened to me.
 I describe the violent assault and what the problems had been ever since.
 He ushered me into another room and told me to do my best to get an erection.
 He stuck his head in the door a minute later to toss magazines to me of naked people.
 Do people really need these things to get turned on?
 These were so graphic that, to me, they were off-putting.

 When he returned and began the test he showed me, live, on the screen what some of the injuries were and what they meant for me going forward.
 I had never heard the term “venous leak.”
 In short, a penis is full of tiny balloons that fill with blood and cause it to swell.
 When they are full they can be popped with impact.
 When they are not full they cannot.
 But once popped, they are forever popped.
 So they leak.
-If enough of them leak, no longer get enough swelling to get an erection.
+If enough of them leak, they no longer produce enough swelling for a viable erection.

 He pitched me on a surgery he could do that would be like implanting a synthetic replacement for an erection.
 He said the surgery is ninety-five percent successful, but it would mean living with something like an erection 24 hours a day from then on.
 I later asked another surgeon about it and was told it was, at best, thirty percent successful.
 Insurance won’t even cover it.